na-na-hi/renget/archive/DAMOIGHTYSUN.md

 ###**Smiling Rites**
->**[Ominous Wind Hymn]:** Grade VI Stealth (Free - Martial Arts) To be described.
-TL;DR Xocotl can whistle, causing anyone who hears the whistle for a few seconds to have their minds altered to stop perceiving Xocotl, either making him invisible in their minds or to see him as a bird, small animal, etc.
+>**[Ominous Wind Hymn]:** Grade VI Stealth (Free - Martial Arts) X, causing anyone who hears the whistle for a few seconds to have their minds altered to stop perceiving Xocotl, either making him invisible in their minds or to see him as a bird, small animal, etc.
->**[Pass Through The Underworld]:** Grade VI Travelling (-10) To be described.
-Xocotl can slowly descend into any pool of blood large enough to stand in fully, entering a separate "bloodspace."
+>**[Pass Through The Underworld]:** Grade VI Travelling (-10) Xocotl can slowly descend into any pool of blood large enough to stand in fully, entering a separate "bloodspace."
 Xocotl can move through bloodspace at a much faster rate than realspace and can see a limited area of realspace around any pool of blood.
 Passing through an area in bloodspace causes anyone nearby to hear a rushing wind sound.
 If Xocotl emerges from a pool of blood, it makes a very loud and noticable bubbling noise before he pops out.
 >**[Hungering Flesh Rite]:** Grade VI Ambush (-10)
 To be described.